EDUCBA

 Example #1

-Suppose I have six items, i.e. K, L, M, N, O, P. I want in a combination of 2.
+Suppose I have six items, i.e. K, L, M, N, O, P. I want a combination of 2.
 Here I want to know the combinations of two-letter that are possible from a list (K, L, M, N, O, P).
 It can be calculated easily by the COMBIN formula.

 Example 1-1

-Click the insert function button (fx) under the formula toolbar, a dialog box will appear, type the keyword “COMBIN” in the search for a function box, COMBIN function will appear in select a function box.
+Click the insert function button (fx) under the formula toolbar, a dialog box will appear, type the keyword “COMBIN” in the search for a function box, COMBIN function will appear in the select function box.
 Double click on the COMBIN function.

 COMBIN Example 1-2